Best travel time Tayrona National Park

 How to get to Tayrona National Park, Santa Marta?

-Read about the different modes of transportation to Tayrona National Park here.
+Here you can read about the different modes of transportation to Tayrona National Park.

-A trip to Tayrona almost always goes via Santa Marta, which is 35 km away.
+Most visitors of Tayrona National Park, travel from Santa Marta, which is 35 km away.
 This is also where the nearest airport is located.
-Flights to Santa Marta go from Bogotá (1.35min) and Medellín (1.15 min), among others.
-If you fly to Cartagena or Barranquilla, you can catch a bus or colectivo to Santa Marta and there take the bus to Tayrona.
+There are flights to Santa Marta from Bogotá (1.35min) and Medellín (1.15 min).
+If you fly to Cartagena or Barranquilla, you can catch a bus or colectivo to Santa Marta and there you can take the bus to Tayrona.
 You can also get to Tayrona National Park from Palomino.

 If you’d rather not visit the park on your own, you can check out options for a guided tour to Tayrona National Park.